thegomservices-code/gomtradingapp/Features.md

 The GOM Trading App operates on a strict privacy-first, locally-hosted model.
 The software requires a one-time license activation, with no recurring subscription fees.
 All trading data, databases, `.env` configurations, and cached files are stored entirely on your local PC.
 There is no external cloud syncing or remote access to your files.

 **The only data collected** by GOM Services is voluntary bug reports or crash logs if you choose to submit them.
 We do not track your trading metrics, profits, or API keys.

+## Titlebar & Sidebar

+The application makes use of a simple left-aligned sidebar for navigation between pages and a titlebar to provide the app's title, programmer & business responsible for creating it, as well as the version of the application.
+On that note, the version follows a simple format

+### Sidebar

+### Titlebar

+### Formatting of Versions

+Each version of the application gets pushed once enough fixes, features, and changes have been made.
+The internal version trackings follows as so:

+A.BB.CC

+A = Is the year of development, this project was started in 2026, meaning when 2027 hits, it will become version 2.XX.XX

+B = Is the month of development in the year, this means if the month is January of 2027, the version will be 2.1.XX

+C = Is the day of the month the programming and compiling were completed, meaning if an update was pushed (after testing and building) on January 10th, 2027, it will be version 2.1.10

+The initial build for this application started on version 1.5.16 (16th of May, 2026).
+Review the CHANGELOG.md for more details on the versions, and each's features, changes, and fixes.

 ## Fleet Overview